Sita Ram Goel: Hindu Temples – What Happened to Them

 There were proposals in November 1990 in Uttar Pradesh to ban Goel's book Hindu Temples - What Happened to Them.

-Criticism and Legacy
+Legacy

 Political scientist Chetan Bhatt says that Goel has "a highly selective obsession with archaeology and to some extent anthropology" and that he marshalls "the most selective archaeological and historical facts."
 He also stated, "Goel’s text uses Islamic sources to 'prove' that Mughals were only interested in religious domination of Hindus and nothing more.
 The historical method used is based almost entirely on highly selective non-contextual quotations from these sources."
 S. Subramaniam criticized Goel's Islamophobia, stating, "Shourie has nothing to say beyond repeating the Islamophobic tirade of his henchman, the monomaniacal Sita Ram Goel who is referred to repeatedly in the text as 'indefatigable' and even 'intrepid'.
 Goel’s stock in trade has been to reproduce ad nauseam the same extracts from those colonial pillars Elliott and Dowson and that happy neo-colonialist Sir Jadunath Sarkar."